tomalec/articles/Starcounter/deprecated-non-namespaced-partials.md

 Your client-side code should remain as it is.

-... unless you are using some CSS selectors or styling that assumes that `post.Author` will be just our app response.
+... unless you are using some CSS selectors or styling that assumes that `post.Author` will be only contain your app response.
 If it does you need to change that as other apps may potentially get stamped there as well.

 For more on that please read [Blending guides](https://docs.starcounter.io/guides/blending)

 ## "No"

-If your partial contains just your app internals, only modularized, and you are consciously don't want to use any Starcounter features like blending, custom Shadow DOM compositions fetched from the database, etc. If all you need is just a declarative client-side include, use [`imported-template`](https://github.com/Juicy/imported-template) - a custom element made exactly for it.
+If your partial contains only your app internals, just modularized, and you are consciously don't want to use any Starcounter features like blending, custom Shadow DOM compositions fetched from the database, etc. If all you need is just a declarative client-side include, use [`imported-template`](https://github.com/Juicy/imported-template) - a custom element made exactly for it.

 This time you keep your server-side code untouched.
-Now you need to stop using "blending point" in your client-side code.
+But, you need to stop using "blending point" in your client-side code.

 Replace
 ```html